-Enjoy a half day tour of two interesting towns today, as we take in Kitzbuhl and St Johann.
-Kitzbuhl is a charming medieval town, known for its pretty town centre and colourful houses.
-We then continue to St Johann, with its beautiful baroque church and glorious surrounding scenery.
+Enjoy a half day tour of two interesting towns today, as we take in charming Kufstein, dominated by its hilltop fortress, going on to pretty St Johann, with its beautiful baroque church and glorious surrounding scenery.

 Innsbruck is a wonderful city and is, in fact, the capital city of Tyrol.
 Its placement in a valley means it features excellent scenery, with high mountains on all sides.
 This Alpine scenery makes the city even more mesmerising, but there’s a lot more to see in the city besides its views.